chartsquared/C-2/README.md

 ## ChartAJ

 ChartAJ provides automated, rich feedback on the initial chart.
 We use GPT-4o and Claude 3.5 Sonnet as the models for ChartAJ.
-The code for ChartAJ is in `autojudge.py`, and the overall workflow can be run in the `main.ipynb` file.
+The code for ChartAJ is in `autojudge.py`, and the overall workflow can be run in the `main.ipynb` file.[here]

 The feedback process follows three key steps: